Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: The Karoubi-Grothendieck-Witt spectrum

 with values in $\Sp^{\Sigma}$ where $\GW(\scA)_n$ is the spectrum $GW((S)^{\otimes {n}}\scA)$ with left $\Sigma_n$-action permuting the tensor factors $(S)^{\otimes {n}}$.
 The map of spectra $\sigma:\tilde{S}^1 \to \GW(\bk)_1 = GW(S\bk)$ extends uniquely to a map of commutative monoids

 in $\Sp^{\Sigma}$ making every $\GW(\bk)$-module $\GW(\scA)$ into a module over $\tilde{S}$.
 Thus, we have defined a symmetric monoidal functor

 \begin{definition} Let $\scA$ be a dg category with weak equivalences and duality such that $\frac{1}{2}\in \scA$.
 The bispectrum $\GW(\scA)$ constructed in Section \ref{subsec:KGWspec} is called the {\em Karoubi-Grothendieck-Witt} spectrum of $\scA$.
-It is equipped with a natural map of bispectra $GW(\scA) = \GW(\scA)_0 \to \GW(\scA)$.
-Its homotopy groups are the {\em Karoubi-Grothendieck-Witt groups} of $\scA$:
+It is equipped with a natural map of bispectra